Skip to main content

 Philly Cheesesteak

-Philadelphia's legendary sandwich: thinly sliced ribeye steak, griddled with onions, topped with Cheez Whiz (traditional) or provolone/American cheese, served on an Amoroso's roll.
-The debate "wit or witout" (onions) defines ordering etiquette.
-Pat's and Geno's rivalry legendary, though locals have their own favorite spots.
+Philadelphia's defining sandwich: thinly sliced ribeye griddled with onions, topped with Cheez Whiz the traditional way or provolone or American cheese, served on an Amoroso's roll.
+Ordering comes down to one question, "wit or witout" onions.
+Pat's and Geno's have the famous rivalry, but most locals will point you to a spot of their own.

 Biscuits and Gravy